vighneshiyer/vighneshiyer.com/content/research/philosophy/02-what_is_good_engineering_research.md

   - Driven is often too direct
   - Oriented makes us see the abstractions that are common to applications

+- "It works" is the worst argument
+- If it ain't broke don't fix it
+- Does it work well
+- Is it optimal?
+- Is it beautiful?
+- Is it euphoric?
+Euphoric apis and where to find them
+- Create a philosophy section of website, as a subfield of research
+- I will place this article and comp arch article there

 ## Research

 ### Engineering